A stable local commuting projector and optimal $hp$ approximation estimates in ${\boldsymbol H}(\mathrm{curl})$: Introduction

 \item satisfy the {\em commuting properties} expressed by the arrows in~\eqref{eq_ex_seq};

 \item be {\em projectors}, \ie, leave intact objects that are already in the piecewise polynomial spaces.

 \een

 There is an immense literature devoted to~\eqref{eq_ex_seq}.
-A first consideration for the operators $\Phg$, $\Phc$, and $\Phd$ is given by the canonical projectors, see Ciarlet~\cite{Ciar_78}, N\'ed\'elec~\cite{Ned_mix_R_3_80}, and Raviart and Thomas~\cite{Ra_Tho_MFE_77}, respectively.
+A first consideration for the operators $P_h^{p+1,\gr}$, $\Phc$, and $\Phd$ is given by the canonical projectors, see Ciarlet~\cite{Ciar_78}, N\'ed\'elec~\cite{Ned_mix_R_3_80}, and Raviart and Thomas~\cite{Ra_Tho_MFE_77}, respectively.
 These satisfy many of the properties above, but, unfortunately, not property~\ref{pr_ent_sp}, since their action is not defined on all objects from the entire infinite-dimensional spaces $\HoN$, $\HcN$, and $\HdvN$.
 The commuting diagram~\eqref{eq_ex_seq} has been addressed at the abstract level of the finite element exterior calculus in, \eg, Christiansen and Winther~\cite{Christ_Wint_sm_proj_08}, still leading to the loss of some of the desirable properties, namely the locality.
-Simultaneous definition on the entire Sobolev spaces, locality, commutativity, and the projection property have been achieved in Falk and Winther~\cite{Falk_Winth_loc_coch_14}, though the stability in the $\tLt$ norms (up to data oscillation) and the local-best unconstrained approximation properties have not been addressed.
-This has been recently addressed in~\cite{Arn_Guz_loc_stab_L2_com_proj_21}.
+Simultaneous definition on the entire Sobolev spaces, locality, commutativity, and the projection property have been achieved in Falk and Winther~\cite{Falk_Winth_loc_coch_14}, though the stability in the $\tLt$ norms (up to data oscillation) and the local-best unconstrained approximation properties have not been addressed; the stability in the $\tLt$ norms been recently achieved in Arnold and Guzm\'{a}n~\cite{Arn_Guz_loc_stab_L2_com_proj_21}.
 Two different sets of projectors, satisfying together (but not individually) all properties~\ref{pr_ent_sp}--\ref{pr_proj}, were then designed in Ern and Guermond~\cite{Ern_Guer_mol_de_Rham_16, Ern_Guer_quas_int_best_appr_17}.
-Finally an operator $\Phd$ satisfying the integrality of the requested properties has been recently devised in Ern~\eal\ \cite[Section~3.1]{Ern_Gud_Sme_Voh_loc_glob_div_22}.
+Finally an operator $\Phd$ satisfying the integrality of the requested properties (all~\ref{pr_ent_sp}--\ref{pr_proj} above) has been recently devised in Ern~\eal\ \cite[Section~3.1]{Ern_Gud_Sme_Voh_loc_glob_div_22}.